Guide to Beautiful Vinalhaven, Maine | Eat, Stay & Play

 Note: While the Rockland ferry does have a few spots for cars, it’s much less of a hassle to bring a bike (if you don’t have your own, you can pick up a rental from a mainland outfitter).
 Plus, a number of attractions and amenities are within walking distance of the ferry terminal.

-Located in the former town hall and open daily in summer except Sundays, the Vinalhaven Historical Society is a good first stop for newcomers.
+Located in the former town hall, the Vinalhaven Historical Society is a good first stop for newcomers.
 Through artifacts and exhibits, it tells the story of the island from its early farming and fishing days to the rise of its granite industry and its modern-day identity as both a vital fishing community and a summer retreat.

 Vinalhaven’s quarry industry left it with two of the best swimming holes you could want: Lawson’s Quarry and Booth’s Quarry.
 Popular with locals and visitors alike, the quarries offer crystal-clear water and broad, flat rocks that are custom-made for sunbathing.
 Just bear in mind that there are no lifeguards or restroom facilities.